sbluen/jxls_model_generator/README.md

 # jxls_model_generator
 Generates model classes for applications using the JXLS library.
+Essentially, this functions as a customized bean builder.

 For details about the JXLS library, see http://jxls.sourceforge.net.